How to Identify and Remove Pool Stains

 Metal pool stains can be a little tricky, so be mindful and take care how your approach a metal stain in your pool.

-Choose a metal stain remover: Pick one that is specifically designed for your pool metal stain.
+- Choose a metal stain remover: Choose a stain remover that is specifically designed for your pool metal stain.
 Always follow the manufacture's instructions.
 For smaller areas, ascorbic acid in a sock also works.

 How To Prevent Pool Stains